 If this sounds like an experience that's not to be missed then don't miss it!
-Our July event is unfortunately all booked up but we do still have spaces on this months kayak, fish, forage & feast on June 24th and again on August 12th.
+Join one of our wild food adventures we run the old Harry Rocks adventure every month..
 We can't stress enough how much fun and how special these events are and luckily our guests agree, here's an email from one who joined us this time;

 "Just a note to thank you for a fantastic afternoon and evening last Saturday.
 We all had a brilliant and fun time on your kayaking, fishing, foraging and feasting outing.
 I count myself a real beginner on the kayaking front but it all comes quite naturally when you are on the water and you simply forget about everything except this fantastic journey to Old Harry Rocks learning about edible seaweed and plants on the way.
 The feast in the evening was delicious and also educational, even though our luck on the fishing front meant we didn't catch our supper!
 A truly great day."
 Kevin